EstatePass

 Why This Is the Correct Answer

-The '#4 @ 12" O.C.' notation is standard construction industry terminology for reinforcing steel specifications.
-The '#4' refers to Number 4 rebar, which has a diameter of 1/2 inch, while '@ 12" O.C.' means the bars are spaced at 12-inch intervals measured from center to center of each bar.
-This notation system is universally used on structural drawings to specify rebar size and spacing requirements.
+The '#4 @ 12" O.C.' notation is standard structural engineering terminology for reinforcing steel placement.
+The '#4' refers to Number 4 rebar, which has a 1/2-inch diameter and is one of the most commonly used rebar sizes in construction.
+The '@ 12" O.C.' means the bars are spaced at 12-inch intervals measured from center to center of each bar.
+This notation is universally used on structural plans to specify reinforcement requirements for concrete construction.

 Why the Other Options Are Wrong

-Option B: 4-inch bolts spaced 12 inches on center
+Option C: 4-inch bolts spaced 12 inches on center

 Memory Technique